patrickhilker/tedee_hass_integration/README.md

 This custom component can be installed using [HACS](https://hacs.xyz/).

 - Make sure you have [HACS installed](https://hacs.xyz/docs/setup/prerequisites)
-- Add a new custom repository to HACS (Home Assistant - left menu - HACS - three dots top right - custom repositories)
+- Add a new custom repository to HACS (HACS - Integrations - three dots top right - Custom repositories)
-- Insert the link to this repository in the textfield
+- Insert the link to this repository as `Repository`
-- Choose `integration` in the select field
+- Choose `Integration` in the `Category` field
 - Click the add button
 - The custom component should now display as a new discovered component in HACS
 - Install it like every other HACS custom component